allansp84/spectralcubes/README.md

 # Face Spoofing Detection Through Visual Codebooks of Spectral Temporal Cubes

 **SpectralTemporalCubes** is an open source python API for face spoofing detection.
-This is an implementation of our work published in *IEEE Transactions on Image Processing*, whose BibTeX and link to the paper are available in this document.
+This is an implementation of our work published in *IEEE Transactions on Image Processing*, whose reference to the original manuscript and its BibTeX are available in this document.

 ### Requirements to Run this Software